t3rmian/devpot/content/posts/collections/en/2020-06-14-java-secure-connection.md

             Trust<wbr>Manager<wbr>Factory<br/>/<br/>Key<wbr>Manager<wbr>Factory
          </td>
          <td data-label="Description">
             Factories for initialization of trust/key managers from key stores or managers provided by the runtime.
-The trust/key managers can be instantiaded without the factories as well like shown above.
+The trust/key managers can also be instantiated using your own implementation.
          </td>
          <td data-label="Example use">
          <pre>